neumaneuma/Blog/DecodingTheConfusingWorldOfEncodings/encodingPart2.md

 ### Encoding vs. encryption

-For some reason people often mix up these two terms.
-I think the reason why, specifically when it involves Base64, is the [HTTP `Authorization` request header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization#Examples) and [JWTs](https://jwt.io/).
-Both of these concepts are security-related and involve Base64.
-I assume that since Base64 transforms plaintext to seemingly "scrambled" output people mistakenly think Base64 encoding is the same thing as encryption.
+For some reason people often mix these two terms up.
+I think the reason why, specifically when it involves Base64, is because of the [HTTP `Authorization` request header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization#Examples) and [JWTs](https://jwt.io/).
+Both of these concepts are security-related and involve Base64 to transform plaintext into seemingly "scrambled" output.
+As a result, people mistakenly think Base64 encoding is the same thing as encryption.

 Well it's not.